Chuba-Oraka/kubeflow/content/update_code_dist_training/prepare_dataset.md

 ```
 {{% notice warning %}}
 **Note:** Bucket names should be unique globally.
-If a bucket with the same name already exists, add another unique identifier such as today's date or your last name.
-BUCKET NAMES SHOULD NOT CONTAIN CAPITAL LETTERS.
+If a bucket with the same name already exists, add another unique identifier such as today's date or your last name.  **BUCKET NAMES SHOULD NOT CONTAIN CAPITAL LETTERS**.
 And should only include hyphens (`-').
 {{% /notice %}}

 Create a new S3 bucket and upload the dataset to it.